 As dietitians, it is important that we are aware of what medication our clients are on and how the medication functions in order to advocate for reviews of treatment as required.
 This is particularly important due to the progressive nature of chronic health diseases and the presence of associated co-morbidities.
 For this research topic, we are going to discuss the cardio-protective benefits of glucose-lowering agents.
 Let’s start off with an overview of what they actually are, read on to find out!

 Overview Of Glucose-Lowering Agents

-Glucose lowering agents are medications which as their name suggests, that aid in lowering blood glucose levels by targeting various organs and the response to glucose.
-These medications are first lines of treatment therapy for diabetes and would be administered if disease progression is well established or recommendations for promoting a healthy diet, regular exercise and weight management are not sufficient to solely manage the disease.
+Glucose lowering agents are medications that aid in lowering blood glucose levels by targeting various organs and the response to glucose.
+These medications are the first lines of treatment therapy for diabetes and would be administered if disease progression is well established or recommendations for promoting a healthy diet, regular exercise and weight management are not sufficient to solely manage the disease.

 Examples of Glucose-Lowering Agents

 - This promotes the uptake of glucose and suppresses hepatic glucose production.
 This therapy is often the first line of treatment for diabetes.

 - Functions by improving pancreatic islet glucose sensing by delaying gastric emptying and subsequently improving satiety.